captainzero93/security_harden_linux/README.md

 * **Boot security** - Now verifies Secure Boot status and guides BIOS configuration
 * **All modules** - Include educational explanations and threat modeling

-**Philosophy change:** From "automate everything" to "educate and execute"

 ---